kubaofc123/Godot-EditorTools/README.md

 #### Mesh Placer mode
 - Currently only tracing for `3D Physics` -> `Layer1`
 - `Continous` mode not working
-- `Align to normal` option not working
 - When creating a new scene, which has no root node set, `Mesh Placer` does not work until root node is set, scene saved and editor switched to another scene and back
 ## Roadmap

 #### Mesh Placer mode
 - Add support and widget for bitmasking all `3D Physics` layers
-- Add support for broken toggle options
 - Add area paint tool with adjustable area size
+- Add support for `Continous` mode